On the Integral Part of A-Motivic Cohomology: Introduction

 \subsection{Plan of the paper}

 The paper is organized as follows.\\

-In the begining of Section \ref{chapter:definitions}, Subsection \ref{section:definitions}, we review the usual set up (notations, definitions, basic properties) of $A$-motives over an arbitrary $A$-algebra or field.
+In the beginning of Section \ref{chapter:definitions}, Subsection \ref{section:definitions}, we review the usual set up (notations, definitions, basic properties) of $A$-motives over an arbitrary commutative and unital $A$-algebra.
 We follow \cite{hartl-juschka} and \cite{hartl-isogeny} as a guideline, though the former reference is concerned with the particular choice of a closed point $\infty$ of degree one and over a complete algebraically closed field.
-Most of the results on $A$-motives extend without changes to our larger setting.
-In Subsection \ref{sec:extensions-in-MF}, $A$-Motivic cohomology in $\cM_F$ is introduced.
-We describe the extension modules in $\cM_F$ and obtain Theorem A as Theorem \ref{thm:cohomology-in-MR} in the text.
-In Subsection \ref{sec:extensions-having-good-reduction}, we recall the definition and main properties of the $\ell$-adic realization functor for $A$-motives, and introduce {\it extensions having good reduction with respect to $\ell$} in Definition \ref{def:ext-good-red-with-resp-to-ell}. \\
+Most of the results on $A$-motives extend without changes to our more general setting.
+In Subsection \ref{sec:extensions-in-MF}, $A$-Motivic cohomology is introduced.
+We describe the extension modules in categories of $A$-motives and obtain Theorem \ref{mthm:extension} as Theorem \ref{thm:cohomology-in-MR} in the text.
+In Subsection \ref{sec:extensions-having-good-reduction}, we recall the definition and main properties of the $\ell$-adic realization functor for $A$-motives, and introduce \emph{extensions having good reduction with respect to $\ell$} in Definition \ref{def:ext-good-red-with-resp-to-ell}. \\

 Section \ref{sec:mixed A motives} is concerned with mixed $A$-motives.
 In the beginning of Subsection \ref{subsec:mixed-A-motives} we recall, and add some new material, to the theory of function fields isocrystals in the steps of \cite{mornev-isocrystal}.
-The main ingredient, used later on in Subsection \ref{subsec:mixed-A-motives} to define the category of mixed $A$-motives, is the existence and uniqueness of the slope filtration (extending \cite[Prop.
+The main ingredient, used later on in Subsection \ref{subsec:mixed-A-motives} to define the category of mixed $A$-motives over $A$-fields, is the existence and uniqueness of the slope filtration (extending \cite[Prop.
 1.5.10]{hartl} to general coefficient rings $A$).
-We focus on extension modules in the category $\cM\cM_F$ in Subsection \ref{subsec:extension-modules-of-mixed} where we deduce Theorem B from Propositions \ref{prop:separated-weights-ext}, \ref{prop-torsion-in-Ext-positive-weights} and Theorem \ref{thm:main0}.\\
+We focus on extension modules in the category $\cM\cM_F$ in Subsection \ref{subsec:extension-modules-of-mixed} where we deduce Theorem \ref{mthm:Extensions-mixed} from Propositions \ref{prop:separated-weights-ext}, \ref{prop-torsion-in-Ext-positive-weights} and Theorem \ref{thm:main0}.\\